danstis/rmstale/README.md

 `choco install rmstale`

+### Install with Winget

+`winget install danstis.rmstale`

 ### Install rmstale manually

 1. From the [GitHub releases page](https://github.com/danstis/rmstale/releases) download the latest binary for your operating system.
-1. Place the downloaded file into your desired location.
+2. Place the downloaded file into your desired location.

 ## Usage instructions